GautamBatta73/Heritage-College-PEA/1stYear/SudokuFrame/README.md

 # Sudoku in a JFrame
 ### Requires, Java 17.0.0 minimum to run

 Everyone like Sudoku, right?
-Well this is Sudoku done in a Java JFrame, and it works and is really fun to play.
+Well this is Sudoku done in a Java JFrame, and it works and is really fun to play. <br>

 **scrCode** is the Source Code for the program.